 More recently, there’s been emerging interest in the possible benefits of time-restricted feeding.
 To understand this, you first need to understand body clocks.

 We all have a central body clock in our brain.
-This is connected to what are called peripheral clocks, located in other tissues and organs.
+This is connected to what is called peripheral clocks, located in other tissues and organs.
 All these clocks are involved in your body’s metabolism — chemical processes in your body that keep you alive, like breathing and breaking down food into energy.
 And they run over a 24-hour period.

 It’s thought that these circadian rhythms have evolved to make sure your vital bodily processes are performed at optimal times — like sleep, blood sugar regulation, hunger hormones, gut function, inflammation, and so on.
 Your body relies on external cues to synchronise these processes to the right time of day.
 Light is the most powerful of these, followed by food intake.